Topology

 The Subdivide button will increase the number of polygons by 4, so make sure to keep an eye on the polycount as it can increase very quickly!
 One important aspect of Subdivision Surface is that they will converge to a Smooth Surface.
 To understand how it works, you can try the Subdivide button on an object with only a few polygons.

-You can disable this Smooth behavior by checking the Linear
+You can disable this Smooth behavior by checking the Linear subdivision option.

 Delete lower